michalmirowski/bdd-saucedemo/README.md

 ## Requirements
 * Python 3.10 or higher
-* Optional: Git, PyCharm or VSCode with extension that supports BDD
+* Optional: Git, PyCharm or VSCode with an extension that supports BDD

 ## User stories and test scenarios